adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 }
 ```

-The above function won't work for pixels on the outer edges of the image.
+The above function won't work for pixels on the outer rows and columns of the image.
 For instance, on the top row there are no pixels above it.
 There are different methods for handling image boundaries.
-The easiest is to simply set the gradient to zero.
+The easiest way is to simply set the gradient to zero.

 ```cpp
 void zero_outer(Image const& dst)